ulfbou/ZentientFramework/README.md

 ## 🤝 Contributing

-We welcome contributions\!
-If you're interested in contributing to Zentient.Abstractions, please visit our [GitHub Repository](https://github.com/ulfbou/Zentient.Endpoints) and refer to the [`CONTRIBUTING.md`](https://www.google.com/search?q=https://github.com/ulfbou/Zentient.Endpoints/blob/main/CONTRIBUTING.md) guide.
+We welcome contributions!
+Please visit our [GitHub Repository](https://github.com/ulfbou/Zentient.Abstractions) for the latest source code, issues, and contribution guidelines.

 ## 📄 License

 Zentient.Abstractions is licensed under the MIT License.
-See the [`LICENSE`](https://www.google.com/search?q=https://github.com/ulfbou/Zentient.Endpoints/blob/main/LICENSE) file for more details.
+See the [LICENSE](LICENSE) file for details.

+---

+**Zentient Framework 3.0** - Building the future of .NET applications with consistency, discoverability, and exceptional developer experience.